Awilen-Bernkastel/memoripy/WHYTHISFORK.md

 # Why this fork?

-This is an effort at reworking the Memoripy project and make it easier to install and extend it.
+This is an effort at reworking the Memoripy project and make it faster by using more of Python's built-in features, and easier to install and extend.
+The major motivation to fork rather than work with the original repository is the depth of changes introduced.
+This is not final, I'm certain there is even faster code yet to be written, and slower code yet to be replaced.

 I advocate for using local LLMs (that don't come from big corporations adamant on snooping on, and reusing your data to their benefits) and the context size there can easily become a problem, especially on lower-end machines.
 And that's before talking about the fatal flaw of local LLMs not remembering their past interactions from one session to the next.

 Memoripy looked like a promising solution, however a few parts of the project opposed resistance.

 I own a powerful smartphone, a Redmagic 9 Pro with 16GB of LPDDR4 RAM.
-It's still a relatively "lower-end" machine, all things considered, allowing a 4k context window and using an 8B Q4 model.
-It gets around 5tps for prompt processing, and 6tps for inference using koboldcpp, which I find respectable.
-It follows I tried using this project on it, but installing on Termux proved to be fraught with roadblocks, from the hard dependency versions leading to not compiling some of the packages properly.
+Despite its power for a smartphone, it's still a "lower-end" machine all things considered, allowing a 4k context window and using a 7B Q4 model comfortably.
+It follows I tried using memoripy on it, but installing on an updated version of Termux proved to be fraught with roadblocks, from the hard dependency versions leading to not compiling some of the packages properly.
 I have remedied those, and the project now works.
-However, I wasn't satisfied with it in its current state.
+However, I wasn't satisfied with it in its current state and found many avenues for improvement.

 # Improvements